 Bro.
 Davies in Wales has had better success.
-Out of the sixteen branches having a name in this Mission when he came, ten fell to his lot, and covering a smaller territory, his Mission has been more favora-The Welsh saints are a liberal hearted people too, and I am pleased to say have supplied his wants.
+Out of the sixteen branches having a name in this Mission when he came, ten fell to his lot, and covering a smaller territory, his Mission has been more favora-The Welsh saints are a liberal heartble. ed people too, and I am pleased to say have supplied his wants.
 Of the remaining six branches one was in Scotland which had become so nearly dead that the only hope of its revival consisted in Reorganizing it, which Elder Patterson did.
 Since Bro.
 Patterson left, it has to say the best of it, been very quiet.
 There are some good people there; but they need the personal influence of a live elder to keep them active.
 Of the remaining five branches, two are dead, though not officially disorganized.
 Bro.
 James, the President of that District, reports that he can not even get any of them to attend a meeting.
 I can only learn of three practical saints in the two branches; one of the three is in a workhouse, unable to do any thing for the work more than to pray for it; but he is a noblehearted old man.
 Another of the three is eighty-two years of age, an excellent man, but incapable of aiding the work.
 The third is Bro.
 James, the President of the District, all alive, but alone.
-These two branches are the Plymouth and Portsmouth There are really but three branches in all England of these that were named when I arrived, the Birmingham, London and Hanley Branches.
-Thanks be
+These two branches are the Plymouth and Portsmouth There are really but three Branches. branches in all England of those that were named when I arrived, the Birmingham, to God, however, two others have since up the saints in the spirit of union and love.